vippsas/vipps-woocommerce/readme.txt

 Alternatively you could look into using WooCommerce "Early renewals": [https://docs.woocommerce.com/document/subscriptions/early-renewal/](https://docs.woocommerce.com/document/subscriptions/early-renewal/) if ensuring the status of a charge is fully completed before a specific date is of up-most importance.

 = Firewall ports =
 Ensure *outgoing* traffic to port 443 is open.
-This is used to communicate with Vipps servers.
+This is used to communicate with Vipps MobilePay servers.

-= Does Vipps offer a test environment for Vipps for WooCommerce? =
+= Does Vipps MobilePay offer a test environment for Vipps MobilePay for WooCommerce? =

-Yes, but you will need a separate account, and you will need to install a special test version of the Vipps app, available trough Testflight.
+Yes, but you will need a separate account, and you will need to install a special test version of the Vipps/MobilePay app, available trough Testflight.
 For your test account, the keys will be at https://portal-test.vipps.no; you will configure these in the developer mode settings.

-Contact Vipps for access to the test app.
-This app must be installed on a device that does not have the normal Vipps app installed, or there will be conflicts.
+Contact Vipps MobilePay for access to the test app.
+This app must be installed on a device that does not have the normal Vipps/MobilePay app installed, or there will be conflicts.

 To use test mode, switch "Developer mode" on.
 There you can input the test keys from portal-test.vipps.no and turn test mode on and off.